-In the current form, a weakness of PulseEdit is that it focuses on altering the rPPG information in each frame and has not explicitly considered to conceal the manipulation traces introduced by itself.
+In the current form, one limitation of PulseEdit as an adversarial tool for video forgery is that we have not explicitly conceal the manipulation traces introduced by itself.
 Forensic tools such as steganalysis can detect the presence of perturbation from the uncompressed frames if available.
-Nevertheless, we find that lossy video compression is a feasible approach to improve the resistance of the edited frames against forensic analysis and retain the edited rPPG signal in the video.
-In future work, the inclusion of various forensic undetectability into the framework of PulseEdit and the development of new detectors to detect these manipulations could be two intertwining research directions.
-In addition, the current form of PulseEdit perturbs the facial pixels independently and the algorithm, in the future, can take spatial and temporal correlations of facial pixels into consideration for the pixel perturbation to further minimize the perceptual distortion of facial videos.
+Nevertheless, we have found that lossy video compression is a feasible approach to improve the resistance of the edited frames against forensic analysis and retain the edited rPPG signal in the video.
+In future work, the inclusion of various forensic undetectability into the framework of PulseEdit and the development of new detectors to detect these manipulations may be two intertwining research directions.
+In addition, beyond the current form of PulseEdit perturbing the facial pixels independently, the future algorithm can take spatial and temporal correlations of facial pixels into consideration for the pixel perturbation to further minimize the perceptual distortion of facial videos.